-Title: Environmental regional planning in areas affected by conflict - AmPaz
+Title: Environmental regional planning in areas affected by conflict in Colombia – AmPaz

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Presidential Agency for International Cooperation of Colombia
+Lead executing agency: Colombian Presidential Agency for International Cooperation

 Overall term: 2018 to 2020

-Colombia is a country with great biodiversity – only two other countries in the world have a greater number of species.
-Around 15 per cent of the country’s land area is protected under nature conserva-tion laws, while over 50 per cent is covered by natural forests.
-The regions with high levels of biodi-versity and forest coverage are particularly affected by the conflict that has lasted for over 50 years, involving guerrilla factions and criminal groups.
-As a consequence of the lack of state control in these regions, illegal land-use practices such as cultivating coca to produce drugs or illegally extracting mineral resources are widespread.
+Only two other countries in the world have greater biodiversity than Colombia.
+Around 15 per cent of the country’s land area is protected under nature conservation laws, while over 50 per cent is covered by forest.
+The country’s most highly biodiverse and forest-rich regions have been heavily affected by more than 50 years of conflict involving guerrilla factions and criminal groups.
+The state’s lack of control in these regions has enabled illegal land-use practices to thrive, like coca cultivation for drug production or the illegal extraction of mineral resources.

-Territorial planning and development-promoting measures in post-conflict regions take into account the conservation and sustainable use of natural resources and observe the needs of population groups that are particularly affected by the conflict.
+Territorial planning and pro-development measures in post-conflict regions promote the conservation and sustainable use of natural resources while taking account of the specific needs of population groups affected by the conflict.

 Working in the thematic triangle of ‘environment-territory-peace’, the AmPaz project promotes land-use options that a) incorporate environmental aspects and b) are consistent with the development plans laid out in the peace agreement.
 AmPaz itself is divided into four fields of activity: